 Coming to the hardware setup, the processor is complemented by 3GB of RAM, which is instrumental in keeping the speeds and connections more consistent than usual.
 Assisting with the exceptional processing setup is the availability of DOCSIS 3.1 technology.

-I am a bit skeptical when modem performances and technologies are concerned, but the SB8200 puts every speculation to rest with a standard Broadcom chipset.
+I am skeptical about modem performances and technologies, but the SB8200 puts every speculation to rest with a standard Broadcom chipset.
 So take a sigh of relief if you are wary of those defective Puma chipset-powered modems.

 Design and Build